- Charges and Polarization (Coulomb's Law)

 The two types of currents we learned about in class were direct and alternating currents

-In direct current, charges flow in one direction.
-In alternating current electrons in the circuit are first moved in one direction then in the opposite direction.
+current electrons in the circuit are first moved in one direction then in the

 Two common misconceptions about electric energy is one: electrons move through the wires by electrons bumping into one another like dominos.
 This isn't true because throughout the entire closed circuit all electrons react simultaneously to the electric field.
 The second misconception about electric energy is the source of electrons.
 The source of electrons come from the conducting circuit material itself, they are not something you buy or something you get from electrical outlets.